 Unfortunately, while most runners strive to consistently get enough sleep to support their training and overall health, almost all of us have dealt with a terrible night of sleep here or there.

 According to the American Academy of Sleep Medicine and Sleep Research Society, adults need a minimum of 7-9 hours of sleep per night.
-The needs of athletes are usually somewhat higher.
+The needs of athletes are usually somewhat higher.1Watson, N. F., & Badr, M. S. (2015).
+Recommended amount of sleep for a healthy adult: A joint consensus statement of the american academy of sleep medicine and sleep research society.
+Sleep, 38(6), 843–844. https://doi.org/10.5665/sleep.4716

-But, many adults fall short of these guidelines consistently or may have occasional nights of little to no sleep.
+But many adults consistently fall short of these guidelines or may have occasional nights with little to no sleep.

-Unfortunately, runners are far from immune to getting poor sleep, and in fact, just the anxiety and anticipation of an upcoming race can make it hard to sleep.
+Unfortunately, runners are far from immune to poor sleep, and in fact, the anxiety and anticipation of an upcoming race can make it difficult to sleep.

 The Science of Running On No Sleep

-Although most studies that have looked at the effects of sleep deprivation have focused mostly on cognitive changes in military or emergency services personnel, some have looked specifically at the effects of sleep deprivation on exercise performance.
+Although most studies examining the effects of sleep deprivation have focused primarily on cognitive changes in military or emergency services personnel, some have specifically investigated the impact of sleep deprivation on exercise performance.

 For example, one study investigated how a poor night’s sleep would affect a workout the next morning.